How to Protect Your Email Account

 Cloaked guy with binary code streams

-It's normally very fast and straightforward to block an email address, although the procedure may change significantly depending on your service.
-It may generally be done by marking a single email and choosing the Block option, or by going into your email account settings.
+Blocking an email address is normally very fast and straightforward, although the procedure may change significantly depending on your service.
+You can generally do it by marking a single email, choosing the Block option, or going into your email account settings.

 4. Use Two-Factor Authentication